MadMatcher/MadLib/docs/madlib-technical-guide.md

 ## MadLib Technical Guide

-This document provides a quick overview of the functions in MadLib: how they work and how to use them.
+This document provides a comprehensive overview of the functions in MadLib: how they work and how to use them.
 After you have installed MadLib, we recommend that you read this document, then study the [sample Python scripts](https://github.com/MadMatcher/MadLib/blob/main/docs/workflow-examples.md) that implement various matching workflows.
 This should give you sufficient knowledge to implement your own matching workflows.

 ### Preliminaries